juspay/medea/SPEC.md

 condition if a Medea graph file contains any schema _S_ such that _S_ is circularly-typed.

-A Medea validator must indicate a unique error condition if an identifier in a type specifier line does not correspond to any schema defined in the current schema file.
+A Medea validator MUST indicate a unique error condition if an identifier in a type specifier line does not correspond to any schema defined in the current schema file.

 **Default:** Any JSON value is considered valid by this specifier.

+### Isolated schemata

+We say that a schema _S_ in a Medea schema graph file is _isolated_ when it is not referred to by any specification in its Medea schema graph file.
+A Medea validator SHOULD indicate a unique error condition if it detects any isolated schemata.

 [d76]: http://www.unicode.org/versions/Unicode5.2.0/ch03.pdf#page=35
 [rfc2119]: https://tools.ietf.org/html/rfc2119